awsdocs/amazon-rds-user-guide/doc_source/custom-concept.workflow.md

    For more information, see [Step 3: Upload your installation files to Amazon S3](custom-cev.preparing.md#custom-cev.preparing.s3)\.

-1. Create an RDS Custom custom engine version \(CEV\) from your media\.
+1. Create an RDS Custom for Oracle custom engine version \(CEV\) from your media\.

    For more information, see [Creating a CEV](custom-cev.create.md)\.

-1. Create an RDS Custom DB instance from a CEV\.
+1. Create an RDS Custom for Oracle DB instance from a CEV\.

    For more information, see [Creating an RDS Custom for Oracle DB instance](custom-creating.md#custom-creating.create)\.

-1. Connect your application to the RDS Custom DB instance endpoint\.
+1. Connect your application to the DB instance endpoint\.

    For more information, see [Connecting to your RDS Custom DB instance using SSH](custom-creating.md#custom-creating.ssh) and [Connecting to your RDS Custom DB instance using AWS Systems Manager](custom-creating.md#custom-creating.ssm)\.